harrison-caudill/ipo-sim/README.md

 ## Cap Table

 This shows basic tabular information about your stock positions.
-The only interesting bit is that it discusses `Liquidated` shares, which includes both shares that are liquidated by the IRS/FTB as well as shares that are sold.
+The only interesting bit is that it discusses `Withheld` shares, which illustrates shares that are liquidated by the IRS/FTB.
+The `Sold` shares are those that contribute to dollars in your bank account.

 ```
-        ID       Type  Strike        Vested       Liquidated      Remaining
+        ID       Type  Strike        Vested        Withheld            Sold       Remaining
-      RSU-TK421  rsu    1.8          41,500               0          27,149
+      RSU-TK421  rsu    0.0          41,500          14,351          27,149               0
-    BonusTigers  nso    2.0          10,000               0           9,750
+    BonusTigers  nso    2.0          10,000               0           9,750               0
-    javax.swing  iso    4.0          91,667               0          91,667
+    javax.swing  iso    4.0         114,583               0          42,200          72,383
 ```